COMMUNITY COMPOST PROGRAM

 Step 1: Sign Up for the Interest List

 Fill out a short form to express your interest in joining the program.
-This is not a commitment, but it guarantees you'll receive registration info.
+This is not a commitment, but it guarantees you'll receive registration info when available.

 Step 2: Register When Notified

-We’ll email everyone on the interest list with a registration link and time.
-The first 50 families to complete registration will be accepted into the pilot.
+We’ll email everyone on the interest list with a registration link and time when spots become available.

 Step 3: Attend a Compost Training